 Residential Solar Panels: Rooftop solar systems are the most popular option for homeowners because residential roofs usually have enough space and are well-maintained for maximum energy production.
-Your roof should be clear and panels should ideally be south facing for best results.
+Your roof should be clear and panels should ideally be south-facing for best results.

-Solar Domestic Hot Water Heating: There’s no better feeling than hopping in a nice hot shower—except knowing that you aren’t paying a single cent to heat up that water!
+Solar Domestic Hot Water Heating: There’s no better feeling than hopping in a nice hot shower—except for knowing that you aren’t paying a single cent to heat up that water!
 That’s what solar water heating is all about, and it’s why many people are switching to using solar heating instead of a traditional hot water heater.

 Solar Pool Heating System